- Northern Health online clinic and information line

 - Clean and disinfect frequently touched objects and surfaces.

-Visit these sites for the latest up-to-date information about coronavirus (COVID-19).
+Visit these sites for more up-to-date information about coronavirus (COVID-19):

 For patients on medication supplies